axeloh/n-queens-problem/README.md

 ![](https://i.imgur.com/KZTDxzS.png) | ![](https://i.imgur.com/eIvILXE.png)

 ### Tests

-Under you can see the results of running multiple testcases for different N's.
-When N grows beyond 10, I had to increase the threshold for the maxAttempts in order to find a solution.
+To check the completeness of the algorithm one can run multiple testcases (now set to 200 problems with random initial state) for the different N's.
+The results gets logged in the console.
+Eventually when N grows , one must increase the threshold for the maxAttempts in order to find a solution.
 As you can see, time increases exponentially when N grows, but a lot can be done to speed up this algorithm.

 ![](https://i.imgur.com/BCJMjTk.png)